What is an Upholsterer?

-In 2016, there was an estimated number of 41,600 jobs in the United States for Upholsterer.
+In the United States, there were 41,600 jobs for Upholsterer in 2016.
 There is little to no growth in job opportunities for Upholsterer.
 The BLS estimates 4,200 yearly job openings in this field.

 The states with the most job growth for Upholsterer are Utah, Idaho, and Nevada.
 Watch out if you plan on working in Vermont, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Upholsterers is somewhere between $21,860 and $52,450.

 Upholsterers who work in Nebraska, Washington, or Idaho, make the highest salaries.

 How much do Upholsterers make in different U.S. states?